Imamuddin Shouqeen: Political career

-Shouqeen was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency PS-82 (Sanghar-V) in 2002 Pakistani general election.
+Shouqeen was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency PS-82 (Sanghar-V) in the 2002 Pakistani general election.
 He received 28,889 votes and defeated a candidate of Pakistan Peoples Party (PPP).

 In December 2008, Shouqeen was inducted into provincial cabinet of Sindh and was made advisor to the Chief Minister of Sindh with the status of a provincial minister.
 In April 2009, his portfolio was changed from advisor to the Chief Minister for Anti-corruption and Inquiries to advisor for Mines and Mineral Development.

-He ran for the seat of the National Assembly of Pakistan as a candidate of PML-F from Constituency NA-236 (Sanghar-III) in 2013 Pakistani general election, but was unsuccessful and lost the seat to Roshan Din Junejo.
+He ran for the seat of the National Assembly of Pakistan as a candidate of PML-F from Constituency NA-236 (Sanghar-III) in the 2013 Pakistani general election, but was unsuccessful and lost the seat to Roshan Din Junejo.

-Shouqeen was elected to the Senate of Pakistan as a candidate of PPP on general seat from Sindh in 2018 Pakistani Senate election.
+Shouqeen was elected to the Senate of Pakistan as a candidate of PPP on general seat from Sindh in the 2018 Pakistani Senate election.
 He took oath as Senator on 12 March 2018.